What are Chewing Claws?

 Treatments for physical problems can range considerably, from medicinal foot soaks and topical creams, to medications for pain, thyroid balance, antibiotics, and antiparasitic and antifungal drugs.
 Injured claws may need to be surgically removed, or fungal nails may need frequent nail trimming and retesting.
 Various vitamins and essential fatty acids can be prescribed for autoimmune conditions.

 If your dog is suffering from a behavioral issue, behavioral modification techniques can be employed to recondition him to appropriate behaviors.
 Distraction and de-stressing techniques can help in many cases, along with rewards for good behavior.
 Exercise, mental stimulation, and appropriate chew toys can be used along with a regular daily routine.
 Some cases of compulsive disorders can benefit from antidepressant and anxiety medications.
-To keep your dog from getting to those claws, try soft claw nail caps or topical bitter sprays to dissuade him from chewing.

 Prevention of Chewing Claws